am2022/eyn/eyn/README.md

 * enter -key1 or -k1 and after the space and then enter the key1(password1) that you want
 * enter -key2 or -k2 and after the space and then enter the key2(password2) that you want
 * example: ./eyn -fname_in file.txt -fname_out file.txt -key1 10 -key2 20
+* and for help you can use --help command for get help for argv part

 ## how to use argv for save passwords in eyn:
 * you can use -txt_o and put the name of file that you want to see the output in txt format, that will give you your password that you enter for encryption.